C$ 82 Find Cheap Flights from Chicago to Canada

 The average price of all round-trip flights from Chicago to Canada clicked on KAYAK for each day over the last 12 months.

 If your flying dates are flexible, you should consider flying to Canada on a Thursday, as we generally find the cheapest rates on that day for this route.
 On the other hand, Monday is the most expensive day to fly from Chicago to Canada.
-For your return ticket, we recommend flying on a Friday and avoiding Mondays for the best deals.
+For your return ticket, we recommend flying on a Friday and avoiding Tuesdays for the best deals.

 How far in advance should I book a flight from Chicago to Canada?